Arcopix/dg-tools/README.md

 1. General planet income statistics
 1. Logistics calculator per planet
 1. Improved resources transfer with fleet orders
+1. Capability to select planet for scanning from the *Navigation*

 *There are more features which are not listed at the moment*